7 Best Centerpin Rods Of 2025

 It comes in 2 pieces and has a unique woven handle for better grip.
 You can also get the handle in fixed or sliding rings.

-The 13-foot light model that is rated with 4 to 8 lbs is great for steelhead in small to medium-sized great lakes rivers.
+The 13-foot light model that is rated with 4 to 8 lbs is great for steelhead in small to medium-sized Great Lakes rivers.

 The 13-foot Med-light model with the 6 to 10lb line rating is best for steelhead in medium to large rivers and is also good for salmon.

 This rod also gets great reviews from users.
-I prefer 2-piece rods because they are easier to break down, however, 2-piece 13-foot rods mean that even broken down they are 6.5 feet long and which might be too long for some cars and pickup truck interiors.
+I prefer 2-piece rods because they are easier to break down, however, 2-piece 13-foot rods mean that even broken down they are 6.5 feet long which might be too long for some cars and pickup truck interiors.

 Douglas LRS Centerpin & Float Rod